 We are a respected international brand with very strict protocols when it comes to fumigation.
 Our footprint covers not only South Africa, but Sub-Saharan Africa as well, and with 50 years of experience, we can assure our customers that we all follow the same high standards and protocols.
 Our expertise, reliability and professionalism is evident from the many customer responses we receive.
 We are a very responsible company, looking after our environment, our employees as well as our customers.

-I’d highly recommend Rentokil for any fumigation job, and hope you’ll contact us for a free quotation or for more information.
-You can also book a free pest risk survey with us, where our highly qualified technicians will conduct a thorough risk assessment for your unique requirements.
+I’d highly recommend Rentokil for any fumigation job, and hope you’ll contact us for a free pest risk survey or for more information.